-The Council provides free transport to all pupils who live more than the statutory walking distance from their designated school, which is two miles for pupils less than 8 years old and three miles for pupils aged 8 and over.
-In Orkney, this reduces to 1.5 miles for all pupils during the winter terms (October break to Easter break).
+The Council provides free transport to all pupils who live more than the statutory walking distance from their designated catchment school, which is over two miles for pupils less than 8 years old and over three miles for pupils aged 8 and over.
+In Orkney, this reduces to over 1.5 miles for all pupils during the winter terms (October break to Easter break).
 These distances are measured by the shortest available safe walking route.
+Distances will be measured electronically using the Council's geographic information system and Ordnance Survey large scale digital mapping.

 The Council does not provide transport for pupils attending nursery or pre-school.